- Aetna Chair of Writing

 - Search in process

 The Emiliana Pasca Noether Chair in Modern Italian History promotes the study of modern Italian history in the United States and offers undergraduate courses and graduate programs in Italian history from the eighteenth century to the present.
-Thanks to a generous donation from the Aldo De Dominicis Foundation and the UNICO National Association, the EPNC also to support research in Italian American history.
+Thanks to a generous donation from the Aldo De Dominicis Foundation and the UNICO National Association, the EPNC also supports research in Italian American history.
 The EPNC has close links with numerous leading Italian and European universities, and since 1995 has produced the Journal of Modern Italian Studies, the leading English language peer review scholarly journal in the field of modern Italian studies.
-Davis studies Italian history from 1700 to the present.

 - Harold S. Schwenk, Sr. Distinguished Chair in Chemistry